The Reliquary

 $ reliquary-tunnel-config 350d5c8b33dfb7db 01 172.16.99.2/29 Tunnel 350d5c8b33dfb7db-02-01 has been configured.
 Please use hymn from now on to bring it up, down or to delete it. $ sudo hymn up 350d5c8b33dfb7db-02-01 $ sudo hymn down 350d5c8b33dfb7db-02-01 $ sudo hymn del 350d5c8b33dfb7db-02-01 $

-+ Bringing up the tunnel
++ Enabling the tunnel

 Finally, if you did everything right we can bring up the tunnel using the hymn tool.
 Using the commands that reliquary-tunnel-config showed for both device_1 and device_2 we bring up the tunnel